 The best art licensing agency for illustrators I have run into so far is Lilla Rogers Studio.

-Rogers and her team get artist’s work reproduced on those cute kids’ bedding sets, plates or pajamas that you saw at Target, Pier One or Nordstrom last month.
+Rogers and her team get artist’s work reproduced on those cute kids’ bedding sets, plates, or pajamas that you saw at Target, Pier One, or Nordstrom last month.

-Look at Lilla’s site ( it’s gorgeous btw) if you’re curious what art licensing looks like from an artist’s perspective.
+Look at Lilla’s site ( it’s gorgeous btw) if you’re curious about what art licensing looks like from an artist’s perspective.

 Looking for the right business or marketing book?

 Here’s a good book list from the business of art maven, Carolyn Edlund.

 Over 400 Free Yoga Videos, Great for Creatives

 Yoga keeps our roots strong and our wings flexible.
 (And you don’t have to flexible or go to public classes to let yoga change your life this year.)

 Want to really, finally, actually start doing yoga, in tiny doable bits every day?

 Start with one of Yoga With Adriene’s free 30-day at-home yoga video series.